ethereum/mist/README.md

 ## Development

 For development, Meteor server is run to assist with live reload and CSS injection.
-However, as the target is DApps, deployments should preprocess the assets with the `meteor-build-client` packcage.
+However, as the target is DApps, deployments should preprocess the assets with the `meteor-build-client` package.

 ### Dependencies